 Did you know that wrapping your pup in a Happiness Hug may do even more than keep her warm and make her look oh-so-cute?
-It might actually make her happier!
+It might actually make him or her happier!

 During a stressful event, adrenaline, blood sugar and blood pressure all rise.
 Cortisol production also increases, which turns off the immune system and other “unnecessary” systems to prepare for “fight or flight.”
 Afterwards, it can take up to 24 hours for the dog’s system to completely re-set.